camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/use-connectors/index.md

 #### Response value to BPMN error

-Using the [REST Connector](/components/connectors/protocol/rest.md) or any other Connector that returns a result, you can handle a response as BPMN error based on its value:
+Using the [REST Connector](/components/connectors/protocol/rest.md) or any other Connector that returns a result, you can handle a response as BPMN error based on its value, by setting a Header named `errorExpression` with the following value:

 ```feel
 if response.body.main.humidity < 0 then